dinisurunisal/Suicide-Risk-Prediction-Project/Backend/README.md

 ## Suicide Risk Prediction Project

-Patient account creating, deleting, updating and retrieving all done Doctor class makings are done

-have to create doctor apis, patient records, Authentication system
+#Using spring boot
+Doctor acc creating
+           updating
+           retrieving
+           deleting done

+Patient acc creating
+            updating
+            retrieving
+            deleting done

+#Using nodejs
+Authentication - API working correctly and have to extend more while registering for a acc